Grigorios Spandidakis: Life

 Spandidakis was born in Rethymno, Cretan State, in 1909.
 He entered the Hellenic Army Academy, graduating on 5 August 1931 as a Cavalry Second Lieutenant.
 Promotions followed to lieutenant in 1935 and captain in 1938.
 Spandidakis fought in the Greco-Italian War, and was wounded during the German invasion of Greece.
 During the Axis Occupation of Greece, he participated in the Omiros resistance group, and in 1944 he fled to the Middle East and joined the elite Sacred Band of the Greek government in exile.

-In 1946 he was promoted to Major and fought in the first operations of the Greek Civil War.
+In 1946, he was promoted to Major and fought in the first operations of the Greek Civil War.
 In 1947 he was appointed as the first head of the new Armour School, a post he held until 1949.
 Promoted to lieutenant colonel in the same year, he was placed for a while as aide de camp to Marshal Alexandros Papagos, followed by command of the 391 Tank Regiment.
-During the 1950s he was posted in a succession of staff and command posts: Operations Officer of the First Army and of the National Defense General Staff, director of the 1st Staff Office of the NATO HQ in Izmir, CO of the II Tank Battle Command, director of the Army's Organization Bureau, director of the Armour Training Centre, and CO of the 20th Armoured Division and later of the I Army Corps.
-In the process he rose to Colonel (1955), Brigadier (1959), Major General (1961) and Lt.
+During the 1950s he was posted in a succession of staff and command posts: Operations Officer of the First Army and of the National Defense General Staff, director of the 1st Staff Office of the NATO HQ in İzmir, CO of the II Tank Battle Command, director of the Army's Organization Bureau, director of the Armour Training Centre, and CO of the 20th Armoured Division and later of the I Army Corps.
+In the process, he rose to Colonel (1955), Brigadier (1959), Major General (1961), and Lt.
 General (1964).
 On 9 October 1965, he was appointed Chief of the Hellenic Army General Staff.

 From this position, Spandidakis became the driving force behind the Army's plans to seize power in view of the ongoing political crisis in the country, under the codename IERAX II.
-The Army hierarchy, supported by King Constantine II, feared the growing influence of the left, particularly after the Apostasy of July 1965 and the rising anti-palace sentiment among the populace.
-Spandidakis promoted several officers who would later play a leading role in the coup d'état of 21 April 1967 to key positions; most notably the then-Lieutenant Colonel Georgios Papadopoulos.
+The Army hierarchy, supported by King Constantine II, feared the growing influence of the left, particularly after the Iouliana of 1965 and the rising anti-palace sentiment among the populace.
+Spandidakis promoted several officers who would later play a leading role in the coup d'état of 21 April 1967 to key positions; most notably, the then-Lieutenant Colonel Georgios Papadopoulos.